mg979/vim-xtabline/README.md

 |tabs     | tab name, CWD, or buffer name |
 |arglist  | buffers contained in the arglist |

-In *buffer-mode*, in the tabline will be shown buffers that belong to the tab's CWD, or any open buffer inside the window.
-By using the custom buffer navigation commands you can switch among them, while using the normal `:bnext` command, you still cycle among the default (global) buffer list.
-Formatting can be customized.
+In *buffer-mode*, the tabline will show a filtered list of buffers that belong to the tab's CWD, or any open buffer inside the window.
+Formatting and number of (recently accessed) buffers can be customized.

 In *tabs-mode*, the tabline will show the numbered tabs.
-The label will be either the tab name (if defined), the tab CWD (if using per-tab CWDs), or the filename of the first buffer in the tab.
+The label can be customized as well (to show buffer name, tab cwd, etc).

 In *arglist-mode*, the tabline will show the files defined in the arglist.
 You can switch file with the usual commands (`:next`, etc).